Third Order of Saint Dominic: History

 Many held that the condemnation passed on the Beguines and Beghards at the Council of Vienna in 1312 applied no less to the Orders of Penance.
 In consequence the master-general petitioned Pope John XXII in 1326 to clarify the matter.
 As a result, he answered by a bull of 1 June 1326 (Cum de Mulieribus), which is a long eulogium on the work of the Dominican Third Order.
 After the plague of 1348, a good deal of laxity and disorganization crept into the Third Order, but there were also a number of saints such as Catherine of Siena whose influence strengthened it.

 Spirit

-Because they belonged to the Third Order, members were often called Tertiaries.
-Now, the most common term is "Lay Dominicans".
+Because they belonged to the Third Order, members were often called Tertiaries, however this word is only used in Italian, Maltese and Spanish as now the most common term is "Lay Dominicans".

 The initial purpose behind the Lay Fraternities of St. Dominic was the preaching of penance; but under Dominican influences it leaned to the intellectual aspect of the faith and based its message on the exposition of the creed.
 This focus on penance remains a central part of the Dominican charism.
 "In complementarity with brothers, sisters and nuns they share the charism of St. Dominic through study, prayer, preaching and fraternal life."
 These are known as "The Four Pillars of the Order", and give shape to Lay Dominican spirituality.